School of Medicine

 The Forensic Psychiatry fellowship is an ACGME-accredited post-graduate year 5 (PGY-5) program which offers intensive training in both criminal and civil forensic psychiatry principles and practice, landmark mental health law, forensic psychiatric evaluation and report writing, clinical care in forensic settings, and court testimony.
 Fellows will work with forensic psychiatrists and psychologists as well as attorneys, receiving training in mock trials.
 Access to the law library services at the UC Irvine School of Law will be provided.
 The sites include UC Irvine Medical Center and DSH Patton (California Department of State Hospitals).
 There will be protected time for didactics one day per week and will include seminars on the principles of forensic psychiatry, landmark mental health case law, forensic psychopharmacology, and a journal club focused on current forensic psychiatry literature.
 The faculty include some of the most highly respected and well-known experts in this field who are excited by the opportunity to work with the fellow and truly dedicated to the teaching mission.

 The gastroenterology fellowship training program is a three-year training program.
 The program focuses on core skills of the gastroenterologist including endoscopy, inpatient consultations, outpatient consultations, and chronic care of GI and liver conditions.
-Research training is a copoment of the training program with an emphasis on clinical research.
+Research training is a component of the training program with an emphasis on clinical research.
 The program offers training to ensure our residents have access to a broad array of career options including community private practice, group practice and academic medicine.
 Trainees rotate through UC Irvine Medical Center, the Veterans Affairs Long Beach Healthcare System, and Kaiser Hospital.
-Core program faculty have a special interest in academic gastroenterology, endoscopy, and education.
+Core program faculty have a special interest in academic gastroenterology, endoscopy, inflammatory bowel disease, high-risk colon cancer, GI motility, and education.

 The University of California Irvine Hand Surgery Fellowship provides comprehensive training not only in hand surgery, but also in upper extremity surgery and microsurgery.
 The one year ACGME accredited fellowship is based at the UCI Medical Center; Kaiser Permanente – Orange County; Children’s Hospital of Orange County and Shriners Hospital of Los Angeles.
 The 2 fellows rotate with 9 fellowship-trained hand surgeons from both the Department of Orthopaedic Surgery and the Department of Plastic and Reconstructive Surgery.
 These rotations provide a very high volume of acute trauma and post-traumatic reconstruction of the entire upper extremity, including the hand, wrist, elbow, and shoulder; in addition to a diverse spectrum of nerve problems, brachial plexus, congenital anomalies, arthritis, and arthroscopy.
 Fellows gain extensive experience not only in replantation, but also in elective microsurgical reconstruction including toe-to-hand transfers, limb salvage for malignant tumors and soft-tissue coverage, and bony reconstruction of both the upper and lower extremities.
 Fellows receive one-on-one supervision in the operating room and outpatient clinics, but can also develop their own independent responsibility allowing them to supervise orthopaedic surgery and plastic surgery residents rotating on a combined Hand Service.
 There is a weekly didactic teaching conference, a monthly journal club, anatomical dissections in a fresh frozen cadaver facility, and an introductory microsurgical course.
 One day per week is reserved for research and basic science projects can be facilitated in two NIH-funded laboratories focusing on biomechanics of the upper extremity and molecular biology of peripheral nerve injury.